Quick Start

 2. CableLength 0 = auto-calculate with 20% slack.
 NumSegments 0 = auto from distance

-3. Pass null for EndActor and use EndOffset as an absolute world position
+3. Pass null for EndActor and use EndOffset as an absolute world position for a fixed end

-10 Vehicle Towing
+11 Vehicle Towing

 1. Add a Tow Component to the vehicle that tows (truck, crane, etc.)